authzed/docs/docs/spicedb-enterprise/overview.md

 # Overview

 SpiceDB Enterprise is the production-ready version of SpiceDB we use in our managed services.
-You can license SpiceDB Enterprise to deploy into your own envionment.
+You can license SpiceDB Enterprise to deploy into your own environment.

 SpiceDB Enterprise comes with: